TCP-Lab/handbook/CONTRIBUTING.md

 > NOTICE: Your noticing of this notice was noted.

+### Rule 3 - Be opinionated
+Do not worry about being opinionated.
+This is **the** place to have opinions.
+You know that a tool is better that another?
+Suggest its use.
+You think that a popular workflow sucks?
+Say so, and propose alternatives.

+If you do not agree with something that is written in the handbook, [open an issue](https://github.com/CMA-Lab/Handbook/issues) and say your take on it.
+This is how we grow and develop the handbook.

-### Rule 3 - There's only fun here
+### Rule 4 - There's only fun here
 This handbook should be useful, correct and concise, but there is no need to be overly formal.
 Keep those for boring people and meetings.

-You can, and should, use emojis (copy-paste them) and gifs (see the section below) when appropriate (which means basically anywhere you like).
+You can, and should, use emojis (copy-paste them) and gifs when appropriate (which means basically anywhere you like).

 # Make it so
 Now go, write the handbook, and make it so.